AI Memory

 • Project overview, current state, decisions, open questions, next actions, risks, constraints, owners, glossary, and agent instructions.

-• Root handoff files such as AGENTS.md and readme.human when agents need a predictable load path.
+• Root AGENTS.md plus local memory files such as .uai/readme.human when agents need a predictable load path.

 • Typed .uai files when the project needs explicit context, stack, architecture, constraints, progress, operations, test planning, style, decisions, or memory rules.